A digital nomad workstation

 2. Don’t forget about apps!
 There are plenty of productivity and workflow apps on the marketplace for you to explore

-6) Communication is key
+6) Communication is Key

 From solo remote work to operating as part of a team, you should constantly strive for effective communication with your clients and/or colleagues.
 Having great communication strategies can ultimately aid in promoting a positive experience for your clients, helping to promote your image as an industry professional and continue to excel.